sujitkumar14/card-gateway/README.md

         g. amount
         h. currencyCode
         i. type - ['credit_card','debit_card']
+        j. saveCard - [true,false] //Permission to save the card
     Headers:
         a. checksum -  encryted with the private Key using symmetric key